Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 A new legal definition of consent specifically addresses minors above the legal age of consent.

-Peer-to-peer interactions are not criminalised—unless trust, power, or dependency is exploited.
+Peer-to-peer interactions are not criminalized unless trust, power, or dependency is exploited.

-Catfishing as a peer is now an aggravating factor under the law.
+Catfishing as a peer is now recognized as an aggravating factor under the law.

 5. Comprehensive Victim Support

-Free services, including medical exams, mental health support, and access to justice, will be guaranteed.
+Free services such as medical exams, mental health support, and access to justice will be guaranteed.

-Based on the Barnahus model, child-friendly services will be unified under one roof.
+Following the Barnahus model, child-friendly services will be unified under one roof for better access.

-NGOs and civil society groups will be empowered to report suspected abuse.
+NGOs and civil society groups will be empowered to report suspected abuse, fostering a stronger community response.

 Rapporteur Jeroen Lenaers (EPP, Netherlands) captured the gravity of the moment: